 You can also see below a trdelník chimney, a funnel-cake filled with soft-serve ice cream that’s sold all over Prague.
 It’s a deep fried donut cone filled with ice cream (I also had a sort of apple pie and cinnamon filling in mine which made it taste like a McDonald’s apple pie on crack).

 Below is a list of recommendations, but another way of sampling the beer that Prague has to offer is on an organised tour.
-We went on a Micro-Brewery Tour of Prague one afternoon which was a great way of understanding beer culture and the micro-brewing scene in Prague, but also of tasting lots of great beer (I’ll have a whole post dedicated to this trip soon!).
+We went on a Micro-Brewery Tour of Prague one afternoon which was a great way of understanding beer culture and the micro-brewing scene in Prague, but also of tasting lots of great beer.
+I’ve written all about that tour in detail, including all the breweries we visited.